-1 Finley v.
+2 Finley v.
 United States, 490 U.S. 545, 556 (1989).

-2 61 Fed.
+3 61 Fed.
 Reg.
-4729 (Feb.
-5, 1996), reprinted in 28 U.S.C. § 519.
-The Order directs agencies to "make every reasonable effort to ensure" that proposed legislation, "as appropriate... specifies in clear language" - (A) whether causes of action arising under the law are subject to statutes of limitations; (B) the preemptive effect; (C) the effect on existing Federal law; (D) a clear legal standard for affected conduct; (E) whether arbitration and other forms of dispute resolution are appropriate; (F) whether the provisions of the law are severable if one or more is held unconstitutional; (G) the retroactive effect, if any; (H) the applicable burdens of proof; (I) whether private parties are granted a right to sue, and, if so, what relief is available and whether attorney's fees are available; (J) whether state courts have jurisdiction; (K) whether administrative remedies must be pursued prior to initiating court actions; (L) standards governing personal jurisdiction; (M) definitions of key statutory terms; (N) applicability to the Federal Government; (O) applicability to states, territories, the District of Columbia, and the Commonwealths of Puerto Rico and the Northern Mariana Islands; and (P) what remedies are available, "such as money damages, civil penalties, injunctive relief, and attorney's fees."
+4729 (February 5, 1996), reprinted in 28 U.S.C. § 519.
+The Order directs agencies to "make every reasonable effort to ensure" that proposed legislation, "as appropriate . . . specifies in clear language" - (A) whether causes of action arising under the law are subject to statutes of limitations; (B) the preemptive effect; (C) the effect on existing Federal law; (D) a clear legal standard for affected conduct; (E) whether arbitration and other forms of dispute resolution are appropriate; (F) whether the provisions of the law are severable if one or more is held unconstitutional; (G) the retroactive effect, if any; (H) the applicable burdens of proof; (I) whether private parties are granted a right to sue, and, if so, what relief is available and whether attorney's fees are available; (J) whether state courts have jurisdiction; (K) whether administrative remedies must be pursued prior to initiating court actions; (L) standards governing personal jurisdiction; (M) definitions of key statutory terms; (N) applicability to the Federal Government; (O) applicability to states, territories, the District of Columbia, and the Commonwealths of Puerto Rico and the Northern Mariana Islands; and (P) what remedies are available, "such as money damages, civil penalties, injunctive relief, and attorney's fees."

-legislative power resides in Congress, and that Congress can legislate away interpretations with which it disagrees.3 In recent years Congress has revisited statutory issues fairly frequently in order to override or counter the Court's interpretations.4 Corrective amendment can be a lengthy and time-consuming process, however, and Congress in most instances will probably wish to state its intent clearly the first time around.
+Of course, Congress can always amend a statute to require a result different from that reached by the Court.
+In interpreting statutes, the Court recognizes that legislative power resides in Congress, and that Congress can legislate away interpretations with which it disagrees.
+Congress has revisited statutory issues fairly frequently in order to override or counter the Court's interpretations.
+Corrective amendment can be a lengthy and time-consuming process, however, and Congress in most instances will probably wish to state its intent clearly the first time around.